Yuanbo2020/SoundSCaper/Inferring_soundscape_clips_for_LLM/Readme.md

 - The results, which will be fed into the LLM, will be automatically saved into the corresponding directories: `SoundAQnet_event_probability`, `SoundAQnet_scene_ISOPl_ISOEv_PAQ8DAQs`

-- There are two slightly different SoundAQnet models in the `system/model` directory; please feel free to use them
+- There are four slightly different SoundAQnet models in the `system/model` directory; please feel free to use them
 	- SoundAQnet_ASC96_AEC94_PAQ1027.pth
 	- SoundAQnet_ASC96_AEC94_PAQ1039.pth
 	- SoundAQnet_ASC96_AEC94_PAQ1041.pth